softlayer/githubio_source/content/reference/services/SoftLayer_Hardware_SecurityModule750/getUserData.md

 ---
 # [SoftLayer_Hardware_SecurityModule750](/reference/services/SoftLayer_Hardware_SecurityModule750)::getUserData

 Retrieve an array containing a single string of custom user data for a hardware order.
+Max size is 16 kb.

 ## Overview
 Retrieve an array containing a single string of custom user data for a hardware order.
+Max size is 16 kb.

 ### Parameters
 |Name | Type | Description |